 Parasite lactate dehydrogenase (pLDH)

-It is produced by asexual and sexual stages (gametocytes) of malaria parasites.
+It is produced by the asexual and sexual stages (gametocytes) of malaria parasites.
 Malarial test kits that are currently available detect pLDH from all four species of Plasmodium.
 They can distinguish P. falciparum from the non-falciparum species, but cannot distinguish between P. malariae, P. ovale, and P. vivax.

 HBeAg

 HBeAg is a hepatitis B viral protein.
-It is an indicator of active viral replication; this means the person infected with Hepatitis B can likely transmit the virus on to another person (i.e. the person is infectious).
+It is an indicator of active viral replication; this means the person infected with Hepatitis B can likely transmit the virus to another person (i.e. the person is infectious).

 HBsAg (Australia antigen)